Whether to Stay Home during your Roof Replacement

 The investment you make in a roof replacement is worth the time, energy, and resources required to be sure your roof is installed correctly.
 Many people wonder whether they should stay at home during the roof work or leave the premises for the time it takes to complete the job.
 Primarily, the question comes from safety and convenience issues.

-Is it safe to stay in the house while the roof is being replaced?
 As your New Jersey roofers, Allied Roofing Solutions, we get asked this question quite frequently.
 Our response depends on your specific family situation and tolerance for inconvenience and disruption.
 This article presents several answers to the question of whether to stay home during your asphalt shingle roof replacement.
 Hopefully, this information will make it easier for you to decide on your plan of action.

 Three Main Factors to Consider

-Safety and Mobility
+Safety and Limited Access

 Reasons to Stay at Home During Roof Replacements